georgeee/cardano-sl-article/article.md

 Delegation or redelegation of the whole HD wallet structure then is as simple as issuing a single lightweight/heavyweight certificate for an address `(root, 0)`.

-And if we want to delegate to some stakeholder, we use already existing approaches for lightweight or heavyweight delegation.
-In this case public key of _$D$_ would be exposed, but this doesn't drop any security guarantees.

 # Stake Locking in Cardano SL

 The Bootstrap era is the period of Cardano SL existence that allows only fixed predefined